Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                received when the monitored item is added to the subscription.
                                Default: `False` (disabled).
+      --rat, --republishaftertransfer, --RepublishAfterTransfer[=VALUE]
+                             Configure whether publisher republishes missed
+                               subscription notifications still in the server
+                               queue after transferring a subscription during
+                               reconnect handling.
+                               This can result in out of order notifications after a reconnect but minimizes data loss.
+                               Default: `False` (disabled).
       --hbb, --heartbeatbehavior, --DefaultHeartbeatBehavior=VALUE
                              Default behavior of the heartbeat mechanism unless overridden in the published nodes configuration